MixleyApp/.github/profile/README.md

 **Mixley pairs two frontier models in a single conversation.**

 The first model plans and drafts.
 The second critiques that draft for gaps, weak assumptions and hallucinations, then synthesizes one answer.
-You see the work, not just the output — so the result is more reliable, more nuanced and more transparent than either model alone.
+You see the work, not just the output, so the result is more reliable, more nuanced and more transparent than either model alone.

 What you can do with Mixley:
-- Run dual-model inference with planning, critique and synthesis
+- Run dual-model inference with planning, critique and synthesis.
-- Chat with a single frontier model when speed matters more than review
+- Chat with a single frontier model when speed matters more than review.
-- Generate images and video from the same workspace
+- Generate images and video from the same workspace.
-- Stake MIX for credits tied to real network usage
+- Stake MIX for credits tied to real network usage.
-- Contribute capacity to the Synthesis Data network as a node operator
+- Contribute capacity to the Synthesis Data network as a node operator.

 Private by default.
 Conversations stay in your browser.
 Credits are the unit of usage; MIX is the participation asset of the network.